julianeon/julianeon/README.md

 I also like to hunt for good repos here, like this one on [complex systems](https://github.com/ByteByteGoHq/system-design-101).

-Speaking of repos, I keep my personal todo list on GitHub (private), which is why I suddenly became active every day.
+Speaking of repos, I keep my personal todo list on GitHub (private), which is why I'm active on here every day.
 I use it daily, with the exception of vacations.

 Say hi, on Telegram or Discord, at @julianeon.